 Note that some of these formats are only available for mobile, such as collection ads.
 It’s also worth mentioning that in order to manage your Instagram catalog ads with the Meta Ads Manager, you will need to have a professional Instagram account that is also linked to your Facebook Business Manager and Meta Ads Manager accounts.

-You also need to consider other logistical elements that may come into play, such as how you will integrate your ad catalog with your existing tech stack and maintain an accurate, consistent database of information.
 By taking the time to answer these questions, you will set yourself up for success when it comes time to start setting up your catalog ads.

 As mentioned above, the ways of setting up and adding items to your catalog vary between each platform (because of course, that would be too easy if they were all the same).
 Luckily we’ve gone ahead and looked into all the deets for each and saved you the hassle.
 So here’s what you need to know, broken down by platform: